MahbubAlam231/vim-system-copy/README.md

 or visual selection.
 It also provides a mapping for pasting from the system clipboard.

-The default mapping is `cp`, and can be followed by any motion or text object.
+The default mapping is `zy`, and can be followed by any motion or text object.
 For instance:

-- `cpiw` => copy word into system clipboard
+- `zyiw` => copy word into system clipboard
-- `cpi'` => copy inside single quotes to system clipboard
+- `zyi'` => copy inside single quotes to system clipboard

-In addition, `cP` is mapped to copy the current line directly.
+In addition, `zyy` is mapped to copy the current line directly.

-The sequence `cv` is mapped to paste the content of system clipboard to the next line.
+The sequence `zp` is mapped to paste the content of system clipboard to the next line.

 Clipboard Utilities